linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Front Matter and Table of Contents.md

 - graphics, to provide intuition;
 - words, to explain the results and the economic significance.

 The large use of a rigorous quantitative analysis to integrate the company's fundamental analysis and the investors' models about risk and return in the capital markets in order to the company valuation is not to complicate the analysis but, on the contrary, to simplify the discussion.
-There are three main reasons.
+There are three main reasons:

 - first, models are easier to understand if they are studied in their formal construction.
 The mathematical form allows us to further understand the models in their construction, assumptions and, then, in their clear capabilities and limits;
 - second, the mathematical form does not allow inappropriate manipulation of the equations and, consequently, an incorrect use of the models.
 Every equation is the result of a rigorous formal process and their modification can be realized only by following the same rigorous formal process;